Alisadaintanvir/PyGmailManager/README.md

 `pip install -r requirements.txt`

 ## Usage
-#### Set up environment variables:
+1. Set up environment variables:

-Create a .env file in the project directory.
+- Create a .env file in the project directory.

-Add the following lines to the .env file:
+- Add the following lines to the .env file:

   - EMAIL=your_email@gmail.com
-- PASSWORD=your_password
+  - PASSWORD= your_password(Google App Password)
+    - to get an app password, visit this link:-  [https://support.google.com/accounts/answer/185833?hl=en](url)

-Modify the key and value variables in main.py according to your search criteria.
+2. Modify the key and value variables in main.py according to your search criteria.

-**Run the script:**
+3. Run the script:

 `python main.py`

-Follow the on-screen prompts to manage your emails.
+4. Follow the on-screen prompts to manage your emails.

-Environment Variables
+### Environment Variables
 EMAIL: Your Gmail email address.
-PASSWORD: Your Gmail account password.
+PASSWORD: Your Gmail account app password.

-Contributing
+## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or create a pull request.

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+## Acknowledgments
 This project was inspired by the need for a simple email management tool using Python.
-Thanks to python-dotenv for simplifying environment variable management.